-Helen's daffodil gardens are open to the public and maintained by the Indiana Daffodil Society, which occasionally sells bulbs that have been culled from the site.
+Helen's daffodil gardens are open to the public on weekends during daffodil season and are maintained by the Indiana Daffodil Society, which occasionally sells bulbs that have been culled from the site.
 Proceeds are used to fund scholarships for students in subjects like biology, botany, landscape architecture or horticulture.
-Thanks to the Indiana Daffodil Society and the Morgan County Master Gardeners, visitors are welcome to explore the naturalized gardens on the observatory grounds on weekends during the month of April.
+Thanks to the Indiana Daffodil Society, visitors are welcome to explore the naturalized gardens on the observatory grounds on weekends during the month of April.
 Visitors are asked to stay on the mowed pathways, leave any pets at home and supervise young children to protect the blooms so that all can enjoy them.